-- are a Filipino /former Filipino citizens or UAE national who qualify as being fully vaccinated
+- are Filipino /former Filipino citizens or UAE nationals who qualify as being fully vaccinated

 - carry acceptable proof of vaccination

-- have valid return ticket of your journey back to Dubai or another destination no later than 30 days from the date of arrival in Philippines (the requirement to hold a return onward ticket is waived if you are a spouse and/or child of a Filipino citizen or a former Filipino citizen with balikbayan privileges)
+- have a valid return ticket for your journey back to Dubai or another destination no later than 30 days from the date of arrival in the Philippines (the requirement to hold a return onward ticket is waived if you are a spouse and/or child of a Filipino citizen or a former Filipino citizen with balikbayan privileges)

 Acceptable proof of vaccination are:

 - World Health Organization International Certificate of Vaccination and Prophylaxis;